No concessions, no breakthroughs: Russia, U.S. cast pall on Ukraine talks | Headlines

 NATO said it is a defensive alliance and Moscow has nothing to fear from it.
 That is far from Putin's world view, which sees Russia as under threat from hostile Western powers he says have repeatedly broken promises given as the Cold War ended not to expand toward its borders.
 The United States and its allies dispute such pledges were given.
 In two conversations over the past five weeks, U.S. President Joe Biden warned Putin that Russia would face unprecedented economic sanctions in the event of further aggression against Ukraine.
 The Group of Seven nations and the European Union have joined in threatening "massive consequences."

 Putin said that would be a colossal mistake that would lead to a complete rupture of relations.
-Russia's foreign ministry said the team led by Ryabkov had arrived in Geneva.
-Russia is also due to hold negotiations with NATO in Brussels on Wednesday and at the Organisation for Security and Cooperation in Europe in Vienna on Thursday.
+In addition to the Geneva talks, Russia is also due to hold negotiations with NATO in Brussels on Wednesday and at the Organisation for Security and Cooperation in Europe in Vienna on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)